This page lists questions 31 to 40 of the European Medicines Agency's questions and answers on presubmission guidance.

 After adoption of a CHMP opinion, the preparation of the annexes to the Commission Decision is carried out in accordance with the following timetable:

-DAY ACTION 215 at the latest Applicant provides to the EMA the product information and Annex A in the 20 languages (all EU languages including Norwegian) and the “QRD Form 1” by e-mail* or on CD Rom for review by Member States.
-229 Member States will send linguistic comments on the product information by e-mail with a copy to the EMA together with QRD Form 1 232 at the latest Applicant provides EMA with final translations of SPC, Annex II, labelling and package leaflet in the 20 languages (+ “QRD Form 2”) 237 Transmission of Opinion and Annexes in all EU languages to applicant, Commission, and Members of the Standing Committee, and Norway and Iceland.
+DAY ACTION 215 at the latest Applicant provides to the EMA the product information and Annex A in the 25 languages (all EU languages including Icelandic and Norwegian) and the “QRD Form 1” by Eudralink* 229 Member States will send linguistic comments on the product information by e-mail to the applicant with a copy to the EMA product shared mailbox together with QRD Form 1 235 at the latest Applicant provides EMA with final translations of SmPC, Annex II, labelling and package leaflet, and Annexes IV and 127a if applicable; in the 25 languages (+ “QRD Form 2” and “PDF checklist”) by Eudralink 237 Transmission of Opinion and Annexes in all EU languages to applicant, Commission, and Members of the Standing Committee, and Norway and Iceland.
 239-261 Draft Commission Decision

 Standing Committee Consultation